eden-platform/cloud/guide-to-testing.md

 Instructions [here](https://github.com/eden-platform/cloud/issues/424#issuecomment-1193375098)

-# Writing Tests for Press
+# Writing Tests for Cloud

 Writing tests involve running tests locally (duh).
 So let's get that setup.
 (You'll only have to do this once)